HighDimensionalEconLab/taming/README.md

 - `stochastic_growth_baseline_pytorch.py`: Solves the stochastic growth model using a standard algorithm (Euler iteration with linear interpolation) to provide a baseline for comparison.
   - This is by far the slowest part of the code as Python (even with Pytorch or JAX) is not especially convenient for the classic numerical methods used in our baseline.
 - `stochastic_growth_pytorch.py`: Solves the stochastic growth model using deep learning as described in the paper.
-  - It calls out to the `stochastic_growth_baseline_pytorch` module to calculate the relative error versus the baseline.
+  - It calls the `stochastic_growth_baseline_pytorch` module to calculate the relative error versus the baseline.
 - `generate_paper_figures_pytorch.py`: Generates all figures and numerical results used in the paper.
-  - It imports and calls `stochastic_growth_pytorch.py` , and contains a repeat of all default parameters for easy reference.
+  - It imports and calls `stochastic_growth_pytorch.py` and contains a summary of all default parameters for easy reference.
   - It saves all output to the `.figures` directory, including a `results.json` file that summarizes numerical results.